mrigeshcmu/learning-cluster/README.md

 - Basic understanding of above topics would make this work much easier

 # <a name="hd">Things about hardware you should know</a>
-- There are four servers to set up, but only the first one (Losalamos) has access to the Internet;
+- There are four servers to set up, but only the first one (`losalamos`) has access to the Internet;
 - The box connecting the servers is just a switch, not a router.
 So “forwarding” is needed to get the other three servers connected to the Internet;
 - Every server has two network adapters, `eth0` and `eth1`, and it can only connects to the Internet by `eth1`.
 So please double-check the connection ports;
 - Since `losalamos` uses `eth1` to connect to the Internet, it should use `eth0` for the sub network.
 - Keep the roles of `eth0` and `eth1` in mind when you are configuring iptables with the linked tutorials: you may need to change the bash command given in those tutorials.
-- **Important** : Check the machine which has 2 UPS backup connections - use them as losalamos (name node).
-Currently, it is the top most machine in the rack.(Ask TAs in case of any issues).
+- **Important** : Check the machine which has 2 UPS backup connections - use them as `losalamos` (name node).
+Currently, it is the top most machine in the rack.
+(Ask TAs in case of any issues).
 Sometimes, the power backup fails, and hence having an additional backup helps to keep the name node running.

 <hr>